PHONICS, SPELLING AND READING

 Our Approach to the Teaching of Reading

-In Key Stage 1, we use a wide range of books from different reading schemes which we have carefully matched and sequenced to their “Letters and Sounds” phase.
+In Key Stage 1, whilst we use a wide range of books from different reading schemes which we have carefully matched and sequenced to their “Letters and Sounds” phase, our prime reading scheme is Nelson PM readers.
 This ensures that each child can access a wide range of books, which are closely matched to their phonic ability, to read from and enjoy.